ICS414TeamProject/Event-Maker/ReadMe.txt

 Version 1.0 notes:
   - Event download script works with title, description, start date, start time, end date, end time, location variables.

-  - To Do:
-    (Done in V-1.1)- Styling the HTML.
-Adding a .css file to the source (Done in V-1.2)- Change the input style of Start-End Date and Time. (textboxes? pop-up calendar?)
-    (Done in V-1.3)- Find location functionality?

 Version 1.1 notes:
   - Labels changed to HTML objects
   - Change on design elements in HTML